Skip to content

 Warning

 This decorator will use a custom metaclass to disable the __init__ constructor of the class, so if your class already uses a custom metaclass, you should be aware of potential conflicts.
+See NoInitConstructibleMeta for an example on how to use more than one metaclass.

 Basic example defining a class with a factory method